James Spence Medal - nominations closed

 Nominations

-Nominations for the James Spence Medal can only be proposed and seconded by RCPCH members (any category).
-Nominations will only be accepted by completion of our online form, which was available to logged in members (this form is now closed).
+Nominations for the James Spence Medal can only be proposed and seconded by RCPCH members (any category), on our our online form, linked below.

 A maximum of 500 words is permitted to state the reasons for nominating an individual.
 Please submit your nomination without the knowledge of the nominee.
 We will inform only those nominees who have been successfully awarded.